Buffalo Sabres: Playoff drought

 The Sabres improved in the 2022–23 season, going 42–33–7 and finishing above .500 for the first time since 2011 and only finishing one point below the playoff line.
 With the Sacramento Kings clinching a spot in the 2023 NBA playoffs, it left both the New York Jets and Sabres as the teams among the major professional leagues with the longest active postseason drought with twelve seasons.

 On August 17, 2023, Rick Jeanneret died.
 The Sabres honored his legacy by renaming Perry Street, the street adjacent to KeyBank Center, to "RJ Way" on October 13.
 The team regressed slightly in the 2023–24 season.
 They ended up trading captain Kyle Okposo to the Florida Panthers—he would end up winning the Stanley Cup with Florida.
 On April 9, they were eliminated from postseason potential with a loss to the Dallas Stars.
 On April 16, 2024, one day after playing the final game of the season, head coach Granato was fired, marking his ousting as the seventh coach the Sabres have employed since the playoff drought began.
 One week later, on April 22, former coach Lindy Ruff was named as the new head coach, returning for a second tenure.

 In the 2024–25 season, after beginning the season 11–9–1, the Sabres went on a 13-game losing streak.
 During the streak, owner Terry Pegula visited the team while they were in Montreal to express his support in the team and leadership.
 On April 8, 2025, the team was eliminated from postseason potential for the 14th time.
 Shortly after the end of that season, the government of Erie County announced plans to end its 30-year operational lease of KeyBank Center when it expires in September 2026, ostensibly placing the arena into the responsibility of the city of Buffalo, who indicated an inability to pay for the maintenance of said arena.
 In a statement to the press, Sabres chief operating officer Pete Guelli insisted that the team did not intend to relocate.
 On July 30, the Sabres and KeyBank announced a new arena naming rights contract that will keep the team in the arena through the 2035–36 season.

+Return to the playoffs

+General manager Kevyn Adams was fired December 15, 2025, succeeded by Jarmo Kekäläinen.
+This coincided with a sudden turnaround in the team's fortunes, as the team won 20 out of 24 games from December 2025 through the end of January 2026.
+On April 4, 2026, the Sabres clinched a playoffs spot, ending their 14-year drought.
+They clinched the Atlantic Division on April 13, winning their first division title since 2010.
+The season ended with a game seven overtime loss to the Montreal Canadiens in the second round of the playoffs.